 It's a fact of being in your 20s and 30s: a surprising number of your newly married friends start to get divorced.
 Despite going into it with the best intentions, many young couples split up after just a few years.
 You could argue that the end of a short marriage is on par with a bad breakup, but having been through both, I'd argue that divorce is more difficult, even if you've got no kids, no house, not even a dog.

 After all, getting married results from a major decision to set your life on a certain course.
 It's high profile, it's public, you get gifts and congratulations, and you're left with all sorts of physical mementos: a carefully chosen dress, extra invitations, photo albums.
 When the marriage comes to a screeching halt a few years later, you not only have to come to terms with your life not turning out the way you expected, but you also have to explain it to everyone watching.

-For my tips on how to cope with a divorce after a short marriage ends, keep reading.
+Here are my tips on how to cope with a divorce after a short marriage ends:

 Don't take it lightly.
 Even if you don't have child custody issues to resolve, divorce is never easy.
 The legal process still takes far longer than getting hitched, so acknowledge that divorce is a big deal.
 It will make it easier to get through later.

 2. You need to sweat the small stuff first.

 You'll have plenty of to-dos to cross off the list right away: one of you will have to find a new place to live, you'll have to inform your families, and there's the not-minor task of grieving the relationship's end.
 So unless you have a real reason to start the legal paperwork right away, wait a few months before hashing out the nitty-gritty.